ronthedistance/ronthedistance.github.io/blog10.md

 ![image](https://user-images.githubusercontent.com/20525440/68989848-f6b06900-0800-11ea-8569-67be3feea959.png)

 This is the role which that policy attaches to.
+It's an ec2 instance role with specific s3 bucket permissions.